Manual

 Remove dataset

 Deletes the active dataset.
-Press it with the trigger to remove it from the scene.
+Press this button with the trigger to remove the dataset from the workspace.

 Light on/off